manifold-systems/manifold/docs/docs.md

 ```

 `withWheels()` returns `VehicleBuilder`, not `AirplaneBuilder`.
 This is a classic example where we want to return the
-*type of this*.
+*"the runtime type of `this`"*.
 This is what the self type accomplishes:

 ```java
   public @Self VehicleBuilder withWheels(int wheels) {